 With job opportunities growing and the demand for qualified graduates far outstripping supply, Zmirak chose to study the Master of Applied Science (Information Security) and is not disappointed.

-"I was working for a pharmaceutical consulting firm, initially as an e-learning programmer and later in an IT consulting role, when I decided to progress my career through further study," she says.
+"I was working for a pharmaceutical consulting firm, initially as an e-learning programmer and later in an IT consulting role, when I decided to progress my career through further study," she said.

 "RMIT’s program was the only one of its kind in Victoria, but I also liked that it had a balance of theory and practical security subjects."

-Global tech giant Cisco estimates that there are as many as one million vacant cyber security jobs around the world, with demand expected to rise to 6 million jobs globally by 2019 and pay for cyber security professionals around 9% higher than for other IT workers.
+Global tech giant Cisco estimated that there were as many as one million vacant cyber security jobs around the world, with demand expected to rise to 6 million jobs globally by 2019, with wages for cyber security professionals expected to be around 9 per cent higher than for other IT workers.

 "My studies gave me a strong foundation in cryptography, a critical area in cyber security and risk management, and the course also allowed me to broaden my networks in the security industry."

-The Master of Applied Science (Information Security) has been re-named as the Master of Cyber Security for those applying from 2018, which better reflects the career direction and aspirations of those who undertake the degree, according to program leader Associate Professor Serdar Boztas.
+Program leader Associate Professor Serdar Boztas said the Master of Applied Science (Information Security) was re-named as the Master of Cyber Security for those applying from 2018, to better reflect the career direction and aspirations of those undertaking the degree.

 "It’s a great time to teach, learn, and practice cyber security."